 Julie and Toby Bainbridge Vin de France Rouge aux Levres 2020

 This wine is made from the red Grolleau Noir (aka Groslot Noir) grape that is only found at this end of the Loire Valley and rarely seen as a single variety.
-The grapes were hand harvested from two parcels – one of younger vines planted in2009 on iron-rich soil and the other from newly acquired older vines on calcium rich soils.
+The grapes were hand harvested from two parcels as described below.

 The grapes underwent three weeks of whole bunch semi-carbonic maceration (the juice is not drained so both carbonic and alcoholic fermentation occur).